 (a) the nutrition declaration pursuant to Article 9(1), point (l), of Regulation (EU) No 1169/2011; and

 (b) the list of ingredients pursuant to Article 9(1), point (b), of Regulation (EU) No 1169/2011.

 Before adaptation you should consider the points below, which will be critical:

 - Data must be publicly published as an e-label

 - Data must be retrieved by consumers through a digital link

 - Digital link should be scannable through a 2D barcode

-We can help industries to comply with the new (legal) requirements on consumer information thanks to GS1 standards.
+We can help industries to comply with the new legal requirements on consumer information, thanks to the GS1 standards.

 Please find the GS1 in Europe implementation guideline titled “Use a QR code powered by GS1 Digital Link to inform consumers about alcoholic beverages_1.0” in the publications listed below.

 This article has additional content for GS1 staff only.
 To access it, you must be logged in with your GS1 account.